ProvableHQ/welcome/documentation/leo/03_language.md

 ## Operators

 Operators in Leo compute a value based off of one or more expressions.
-Leo will try to detect arithmetic operation errors as soon as possible.
-If an integer overflow or division by zero can be identified at compile time, Leo will quickly tell the programmer.
-Otherwise, the error will be caught at proving time when transition function inputs are processed.
+Leo defaults to checked arithmetic, which means that it will throw an error if an overflow or division by zero is detected.

 For instance, addition adds `first` with `second`, storing the outcome in `destination`.
 For integer types, a constraint is added to check for overflow.
-For cases where wrapping semantics are needed for integer types, see the `Add Wrapped` operator.
+For cases where wrapping semantics are needed for integer types, see the wrapped variants of the operators.

 ```leo
 let a: u8 = 1u8 + 1u8;